15 Best Small Towns in Oregon

 The historic Geiser Grand Hotel is the centerpiece fixture of downtown Baker City.
 First opened in 1889, this four-star hotel has a long history of welcoming guests with luxurious accommodations.
 More history stems from the downtown Geiser Grand Hotel at places like the Baker Heritage Museum or the Eastern Oregon Museum.

-It's the outdoors that also attracts visitors to Baker City.
+It's the outdoors that attracts the most visitors to Baker City.
 The Snake River carves its way through Hells Canyon to the east, creating one of the country's deepest river canyons.
 This epic river gorge is a top spot for adventures like white-water rafting and backpacking.

 Accommodation: Where to Stay in Baker City

 Sisters is on the eastern flank of the Cascade Mountains in central Oregon, bordered by the state's high-desert region.
-This geographic location aids in adventures, with sunny weather throughout the year.
-The nearby mountains also lend a hand in keeping outdoor enthusiasts active.
+This geographic location aids in adventures no matter the season, with sunny weather throughout the year.
+The nearby mountains are also an absolute hot spot for active-minded tourists.

 Deschutes National Forest is at the backdoor of Sisters.
 This vast expanse of public land encompasses an idyllic mountain environment.
 The eye-catching Three Sisters volcanic peaks are the centerpiece of the forest.
 Several adventure opportunities, including the country-spanning Pacific Crest Trail, make their way through this postcard wildland.

 The high desert is also fun to explore from Sisters, especially at Smith Rock State Park.
 This year-round hot spot for rock climbing has nearly 2,000 bolted routes that cater to beginners and old pros alike.
-Covering over 650 acres, Smith Rock is also a popular place for hiking.
+Smith Rock is also a popular place for hiking, covering over 650 acres.

-In-town attractions also draw visitors to Sisters.
+Sisters' in-town attractions also draw visitors.
 The town reflects its history with early 19th-century facades and storefronts.
 Modern amusements within these antiquated buildings include restaurants, boutique shops, and a vibrant selection of art galleries.

 Accommodation: Where to Stay in Sisters

-Offering an excellent weekend getaway in Oregon, Yachats (pronounced "YAH-hots") is on the central Oregon coast.
+Yachats (pronounced "YAH-hots") offers an excellent weekend getaway on the central Oregon coast.
 An intense scenic beauty surrounds this charming small town alongside a friendly community that welcomes visitors.
 This combination leads to bountiful ways to spend the day in Yachats.

 Accommodation: Where to Stay in Yachats

-In eastern Oregon, Joseph highlights the majestic splendor of the Wallowa Mountains.
+Joseph highlights the majestic splendor of the Wallowa Mountains in eastern Oregon.
 These impressive peaks backdrop the entire small town, aiding in its nickname as the "Little Switzerland of America."